tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

 linkTitle: "Roma 9"
 date: 2017-04-05
 weight: 9
-description:
+description: Unang Edisyon
 ---

 ## Ang Pagtanggi ng Israel Kay Kristo
 [#](# "Israel’s Rejection of Christ")

-[^1] Nagsasabi ako ng katotohanan sa pangalan ni Kristo -- hindi ako nagsisinungaling; alam ng Banal na Spirito na malinis ang kunsensiya ko --
+[^1] Nagsasabi ako ng katotohanan sa ilalim ni Kristo -- hindi ako nagsisinungaling; alam ng Banal na Spirito na malinis ang kunsensiya ko --

-[^1]: I speak the truth in Christ—I am not lying; my conscience testifies to me through the Holy Spirit[a]—
+[^1]: I speak the truth in Christ — I am not lying; my conscience testifies to me through the Holy Spirit[a]—

-[^2] na malungkot ako at mahapdi ang puso ko.
+[^2] na malungkot ako at may hindi tumitigil na hapdi sa aking puso.

 [^2]: that I have great sorrow and unceasing anguish in my heart.

-[^3] Dahil sana ako na lang ang sinumpa at pinutol mula kay Kristo para sa kapakanan ng mga kapatid ko, ang mga kadugo ko.
+[^3] Dahil sukat ko nang pangarapin na ako na lang sana ang sinumpa at pinutol mula kay Kristo para sa kapakanan ng mga kapatid ko, ang mga kadugo ko.

-[^3]: For I could wish that I myself were cursed and cut off[b] from Christ for the benefit of my brothers and sisters, my own flesh and blood.
+[^3]: For I could wish that I myself were cursed and cut off from Christ for the benefit of my brothers and sisters, my own flesh and blood.

-[^4] Mga Israelita sila, at sa kanila binigay ang pag-ampon, ang parangal, ang mga kasunduan, ang Kautusan, ang panglilingkod sa templo, ang mga pangako.
+[^4] Mga Israelita sila, at sa kanila binigay ang pagkupkop, ang parangal, ang mga kasunduan, ang Kautusan, ang panglilingkod sa templo, ang mga pangako.

 [^4]: They are Israelites, and to them belong the adoption, the glory, the covenants, the giving of the law, the temple service, and the promises.